oddlama/gentoo-install/README.md

 to boot most systems out of the box.
 I strongly recommend you to replace this kernel with a custom built one, when the system is functional.
 If you are looking for a way to detect and manage your kernel configuration, have a look at [autokernel](https://github.com/oddlama/autokernel).

+## Quick start

+Edit `scripts/config.sh` and execute `./install` in any live system.
+This will apply the selected partitioning scheme (with confirmation), and properly install the selected stage3 gentoo system.
+The new system will by default use `vanilla-kernel-bin` as the kernel, and an initramfs generated with dracut to provide a bootable environment.
+The script can optionally install `sshd` and `ansible` to allow for quick setup of the new system.
+So when the script finishes, you can directly begin to deploy your specific setup.

 ## Overview